MundoAndino Home : Andes Argentina Guide at MundoAndino

 In South America, the Black Phoebe is a bird of the Andes mountain region, ranging from Colombia in the north, south to northern Argentina.

-The Black Phoebe reaches a length of 5.75 inches, and unlike other phoebes, has highly contrasting plumage, black on the head, breast, back, wings, and tail, and white on the underbelly and under the wings.
+The Black Phoebe reaches a length of , and unlike other phoebes, has highly contrasting plumage, dark brown or black on the head, breast, back, wings, and tail, and white on the underbelly and under the wings.
 This species also spends more time along streams and ponds than the other phoebe species, and is not migratory but stays in its range year-round.
-Like other phoebes, it continually wags its tail when perched, and waits on open perches before flying out to catch insects.
+Like other phoebes, it continually wags its tail when perched and "sallies," waiting on an open perch such as a branch or fence post, flying out to catch an insect, and then returning to the same perch.

 Its song is a series of phrases, rendered sisee and sitsew, and its call is similar to that of the Eastern Phoebe.